 - Don’t skip the salt.
 I know, it sounds weird.
 But most baked goods call for salt (even desserts).
 It really enhances just about any flavor, and you only need a tiny bit.
 It won’t taste salty — promise.

-- Use traditional, old-fashioned oats rather than quick oats.
+- The type of oats you use does make a difference in this recipe.
+Use old-fashioned rolled oats rather than quick oats.
 Quick oats soak up moisture too…quickly. 🙂 The old-fashioned rolled oats just hold up better.
 You’ll want a little texture in your oats and not just a bowl of mush.

 I admit, the first time I made Overnight Oats, I went pretty “vanilla” with my recipe (as I tend to do with most new recipes I’m just trying out).
 And those…well, they were great!